-Proposed changes to the Management Board Banking and the Supervisory Board
+Proposed changes to the Executive Board and the Supervisory Board

-Ralph Hamers stepped down from his position as CEO and chairman of the Executive Board of ING Group and of the Management Board Banking of the Issuer as of 30 June 2020.
+Ralph Hamers stepped down from his position as CEO and chairman of the Executive Board of the Issuer and of the Management Board Banking of ING Bank as of 30 June 2020.
 He was succeeded by Steven van Rijswijk.
-Andrew Bester will be appointed member of the Management Board Banking and head of Wholesale Banking as of 6 April 2021, succeeding Isabel Fernandez, who stepped down effective 31 December 2020.
-The Supervisory Board will propose to the shareholders to appoint Ljiljana Čortan as CRO and member of the Executive Board of ING Group at the AGM on 26 April 2021.
+The Supervisory Board will propose to the shareholders to appoint Ljiljana Čortan as CRO and member of the Executive Board of the Issuer at the AGM on 26 April 2021.
 The Supervisory Board will also propose to the shareholders to appoint Lodewijk Hijmans van den Bergh as member of the Supervisory Board.
 Jan Peter Balkenende will on his request retire from the Supervisory Board at the end of the AGM on 26 April 2021 to focus on other future activities.
 Eric Boyer de la Giroday and Hermann-Josef Lamberti retired from the Supervisory Board effective from the close of the AGM of 28 April 2020.
 Juan Colombás, Herman Hulst and Harold Naus were appointed by the AGM of 28 April 2020.
 The appointments of Herman Hulst and Harold Naus became effective on 28 April 2020.
 The appointment of Juan Colombás became effective on 1 October 2020.